mossbanay/Psychology-3-4/Questions/Chapter6.md

 The employees you are first introduced to and the employees you are last introduced to as a result of the primacy and recency effects respectively.

 # Learning Activity 6.12

+#### What is chunking?

+Chunking refers to the grouping of seperate pieces of information into one 'chunk', a single unit.

+#### How does chunking increase the capacity of the STM?

+Rather than memorising seperate elements, it is more efficient to remember chunks, which contain two or more pieces of information.

+---

+Suppose you must memorise the following long list of words: banana, rabbit, paper, mango, staple, apple, chicken, orange, pencil and elephant.
+You are allowed to recall the words in any order you wish.

+#### How could you use chunking to better ensure storage and recall?

+Pair the words up into semantic pairs (e.g [banana, apple], [mango, orange], [rabbit, elephant] etc.)

+---

+#### Suggest an example of how chunking can improve recall from LTM

+?

 # Learning Activity 6.14
 # Learning Activity 6.16
 # Learning Activity 6.19